 - Flower Motifs:

-- In Sun and Moon her hat looks like a flower when seen from behind or above, and her shirt is covered in different colored flowers.
+- In Sun and Moon her hat looks like a flower when seen from behind or above, and her shirt has a floral pattern on it.

-- In Ultra Sun and Ultra Moon she has a flower on her hat, a blouse covered in flowers, and said blouse opens up like a flower on the bottom.
+- In Ultra Sun and Ultra Moon she has a flower on her hat, and she wears a different floral-patterned blouse with a hemline that resembles a flower's petals.